 noting

-that administrations may also wish to make proposals to transform the content of the Rules of Procedure into a regulatory text for possible inclusion in the Radio Regulations,
+a) that administrations may also wish to make proposals to transform the content of the Rules of Procedure into a regulatory text for possible inclusion in the Radio Regulations,

+b) that advance publication, coordination, notification and recording procedures of the Radio Regulations for frequency assignments pertaining to space services may need to be improved and updated in order to facilitate rational, efficient and economical use of radio frequencies and any associated orbits, including the geostationary-satellite orbit,

+c) that the advance publication, coordination, notification and recording procedures of the Radio Regulations for frequency assignments pertaining to space services, and the related appendices of the Radio Regulations need to reflect, as far as possible, the latest technologies.

+d) that administrations need sufficient time to examine the potential consequences of changes to the advance publication, coordination, notification and recording procedures of the Radio Regulations for frequency assignments pertaining to space services,

+resolves
-resolves to invite future world radiocommunication conferences

-1 to consider any proposals which deal with deficiencies and improvements in the advance publication, coordination, notification and recording procedures of the Radio Regulations for frequency assignments pertaining to space services which have either been identified by the Board and included in the Rules of Procedure or which have been identified by administrations or by the Radiocommunication Bureau, as appropriate;2 to ensure that these procedures, and the related appendices of the Radio Regulations reflect the latest technologies, as far as possible,
+1 that recommended agendas for future world radiocommunication conferences should include a standing agenda item which would allow for the consideration of any proposals which deal with deficiencies and improvements in the advance publication, coordination, notification and recording procedures of the Radio Regulations for frequency assignments pertaining to space services which have either been identified by the Board and included in the Rules of Procedure or which have been identified by administrations or by the Radiocommunication Bureau, as appropriate;

+2 that those issues which have been identified under WRC standing agenda item mentioned in resolves 1 and adequately studied by ITU-R and the results of which included in the CPM Report should be considered by the Conference;

 invites administrations

-to consider, in preparing for PP-10, appropriate action with regard to Resolution 86 (Rev. Marrakesh, 2002).
+to consider, in preparing for future Plenipotentiary Conference, appropriate action with regard to Resolution 86 (Rev. Marrakesh, 2002).

 5 WRC standing agenda item 9.1